My Flying Page

 After I sold my share in the Enstrom I did a Robinson 44 conversion at Helicopter Services at Wycombe.

-My R44 and Enstrom ratings have now expired but I keep the R22 rating current and try to fly once a month or so throughout the summer, in an R22 hired from Advance Helicopters at Shoreham.
-I now have just over 200 rotary hours logged but have reluctantly come to the conclusion that from now, my Rotary flying will be dual.
+My R44 and Enstrom ratings have long expired but I renewed the R22 rating from time to time and tried to fly once a month or so throughout the summer, in an R22 hired from Advance Helicopters at Shoreham.
+I have just over 220 rotary hours logged but have reluctantly come to the conclusion that from now, my Rotary flying will be dual.

 Here is G-WIZY on the Isle of Grain a few years ago.